lkesteloot/unsong/unsong.md

 “Yes,” she said quietly.

 “The geopolitical situation is terrible,” said Nathanda.
 “We have months at most before the Other King’s forces break through the passes.
 The Drug Lord regathers his strength.
 The Eastern states are weaker than they’ve been for a generation, and the peace with Hell is like every peace with Hell.
 Only until they see an advantage in breaking it.
 We’ve needed a miracle for a long time.
 Now we’ve got one.
-The Vital Name is the best way to save Royal Colorado, the Untied States, and…” She gestured to the big map of the continent.
+The Vital Name is the best way to save Royal Colorado, the Untied States, and...”
+She gestured to the big map of the continent.
 “I want to ask Aaron the Vital Name, have Sohu handle the error correction, and then put it in THARMAS.
 The obvious flaw in that plan is that then THARMAS becomes more powerful than any of us.
-Sarah seems to have…ah…turned out well, but none of us can predict what sort of personality a nuclear targeting computer will have.
+Sarah seems to have... ah... turned out well, but none of us can predict what sort of personality a nuclear targeting computer will have.
 Caelius, any thoughts?”

 The photos of Caelius in the papers had never quite captured what was unearthly about him.
 His pale eyes seemed perpetually unfocused, his thoughts always somewhere else.
 But when he spoke, he spoke clearly and confidently.
 “We can lobotomize it, so to speak.
 Get it to reboot all its functions except the one running the Name search every millisecond or two.
 It won’t have time to string a coherent thought together.”